Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

 The design decision to use Fontello fonts brings up the question of how to easily create custom fonts for newly created custom Dexterity items.

-A workaround for that is to use an icon URL in the `:before` clause.
+A workaround for that's to use an icon URL in the `:before` clause.
 For the custom Dexterity type `dx1`, you might add the line {code}`.contenttype-dx1:before {content: url('dx1_icon.png')}` to your LESS file, and place the icon file in the same folder.